 When finished with a stain or a high gloss polyurethane, pine takes on a brilliant sheen.
-However, various areas of the wood may absorb stain differently, so application requires some patience and attention to detail.
+However, various areas of the wood may absorb stains differently, so application requires some patience and attention to detail.

 Start by Sanding

 Pine boards are very easy to sand, but they are also easy to damage.
-Your best bet for this type of wood is to use 180 grit paper in a random orbital sander.
+Your best bet for this type of wood is to use 150-grit paper in a random orbital sander.
 Set the sander at the lowest possible speed, and do not add pressure.
 Let the tool do all the work while you just provide guidance.

 In the event that you do scratch the pine door, use a brush to apply a small amount of water to the damaged area.
 Cover a laundry iron with a soft cloth and heat the area.
 This will cause the wood grain to rise around the scratch.
 A clothes steamer will also raise the grain.
 Once the wood has swollen enough, leave it dry for a few minutes and sand the area level.

 Once you have finished sanding the door, use a soft tack cloth or a vacuum with a soft brush attachment to clean up any residual dust.